stiles/pyfr24/docs/installation.md

 - shapely
 - pandas

-These dependencies will be automatically installed when you install Pyfr24.
+These packages install automatically with Pyfr24.